jsherman212/svc_stalker/README.md

 as executable.

 ## Other Notes
+I've tested this on four phones, all with a 16k page size.
 I don't know if this will work on devices with a 4k page size.